 The assessment is free.
 It is not about judging the way you are caring for someone.
 You can talk about your needs in confidence, away from the person you care for, if you wish.

-An assessment is an opportunity for you to tell us about any difficulties you may be having in looking after yourself or in remaining independent in the community.
+An assessment is a chance for you to tell us about any difficulties you may be having in looking after yourself or in remaining independent in the community.
 We want to hear you views on how you are managing, what you can and cannot do and what help you feel you need.

 If you want, we can do your carer's assessment at the same time as the one for the person you care for.
 But if you need to discuss your needs more fully (or in private), we can do a separate assessment.
 If the person you care for doesn't want to have an assessment of their needs but you still feel that you would like help, you are still entitled to an assessment in your own right.